veeso/pyc-shell/README.md

 ## Features

-- Transliteration of every word according to russian [GOST 7.79-2000](https://en.wikipedia.org/wiki/GOST_7.79-2000)
+- Transliteration of every word according to russian [GOST 7.79-2000](https://en.wikipedia.org/wiki/GOST_7.79-2000) with some differences (TODO: see here)
 - Conversion of both Input and outputs.
 - Escaping for latin strings.
 - Oneshot and interactive modes